Chile–Portugal relations: History

 The first European to sight Chilean territory was Portuguese explorer Ferdinand Magellan (in the service of Spain) in November 1520.
 On 1 August 1821 Portugal became the first country to recognize Chile's independence from Spain.
 In 1879 both nations signed a Treaty of Friendship, Commerce and Navigation.

 In 1865, Chile opened a consulate in Lisbon.
 In 1912, Portugal accredited an ambassador to Chile based in Buenos Aires, Argentina.
 In 1918, Chile appointed an ambassador to Portugal based in Madrid, Spain.
 In 1934, Portugal opened a resident diplomatic legation in Santiago.

 After the 1973 Chilean coup d'état, Portugal closed its embassy in Santiago, placing an honorary consul in his place in protest for the actions of the new Chilean government.
 As a reciprocal measure, the Chilean government under Augusto Pinochet closed its embassy in Lisbon and established an honorary consulate.
 In 1988, Portugal announced the re-opening of an embassy in Santiago and Chile followed-suite with a re-opening of an embassy in Lisbon.

 In July 1992, Chilean President Patricio Aylwin paid an official visit to Portugal, becoming the first Chilean head-of-government to do so.
 In July 1993, Portuguese President Mario Soares paid an official visit to Chile, becoming the first Portuguese head-of-state to do so.
-There would be several more high-level visits throughout the coming years.

-Both nations consider themselves to be "like minded country" and work closely together in various international organizations to promote topics of mutual interests.
+Both nations consider themselves to be "like minded countries" and work closely together in various international organizations to promote topics of mutual interests.
 With regard to outstanding honorific names, the Praça do Chile is a square located in the Arroios district in Lisbon; while in Santiago, Portugal Avenue is an important thoroughfare in the city center, which begins at the intersection with the Alameda Avenue.